acceleratedscience/openad-website/README.md

 <br>

+## Development

-### Run Local
+### Development Server

+Run the development server at [http://localhost:8000]

 > [!NOTE]
 > **No need to clone this repo**
-> You can add or edit posts directly on GitHub and they will be published immediately unless `draft: true` is set.
+> You can add or edit posts directly on GitHub and they will be published immediately.

 ```shell
 # Create & activate a virtual environment